 Launched in 2004, the Chair in Religion and Conflict was established at Assumption University thanks to a generous $1-million donation from The Jarislowsky Foundation and a matching gift from the Basilian Fathers of Sandwich in Ontario.

-Dr. Cappucci’s appointment is for one year effective May 1, 2017.
+Dr. Cappucci’s appointment is for two years effective September 1, 2018.